thugmba/innovationlab/_pages/guide.md

 - Bibliographic database

-  - [Web of science](https://www.webofscience.com/): It is a primary source of data for conducting bibliometric analysis. _It requires a subscription to access it_.
+  - [Web of science](https://www.webofscience.com/): It is a primary source of data for conducting bibliometric analysis from [Clarivate](https://clarivate.com/). _It requires a subscription to access it_.
+  - [Scopus](https://www.scopus.com/search/form.uri?display=basic#basic): Research article database from [Elsevier](https://www.elsevier.com/). _It requires a subscription to access it_.

 - Machine learning